dgraph-io/workshop/3-flock-querying/README.md

 ---

 ## Query 8:
-Find tweets which are created after given time.
+Find tweets that are created after a given time.

 ```sh
 {